 Where Poison Oak Is Found

 Pacific poison oak is mostly found in the western United States, from Washington to California.
 It grows in woodland, grassland, hillsides, and coniferous forests but also along roadsides, in abandoned farm fields, and wasteland.

 In full sun, poison oak is a dense shrub whereas in shady locations, it grows as a vine, reaching for the light and clinging onto trees or other vertical support.

 Never burn poison oak.
-The toxic oils are released into the air through the smoke particles and can cause severe respiratory irritation.
+The toxic oils are released into the air through the smoke particles.

 How to Remove Poison Oak

 Atlantic poison oak (Toxicodendron pubescens) is native to the southeastern United States.
 It’s the eastern counterpart of the Pacific poison oak.
-Everything stated above about the toxicity also applies to the Atlantic poison oak.
+Everything about the toxicity of Pacific poison oak also applies to the Atlantic poison oak.